If baseball and apple pie is the national pastime for America, what are we to do now that all sports are virtually shut down?

 2. Watch a Movie

 Remember the days of $1 movie tickets?.
-Unfortunately, that is not the case anymore, with the cost of movie tickets up to $15 (usually in big cities).
+Unfortunately, that is not the case anymore, with movie tickets cost up to $15 (usually in big cities).

 For totally free options, check out YouTube.
 It’s the second leading search property on the internet.
 Want Sci-FI?
 Search for it.
 Documentaries?
 Yup, you can find that too.
 The options are endless.
 You can veg for days for free.